Timbavati Private Nature Reserve

 THE TIMBAVATI ECO SYSTEM

 An ecosystem is defined where living biotic components that include trees, plants, insects, animals, birds and reptiles and their non-living abiotic components of water, air, substrate environment including the climate regime are inseparably interrelated and interact upon each other.
 The ecosystem is the basic functional unit in ecology, since it includes both organisms and abiotic environment, each influencing the properties of the other and both necessary for maintenance of life on earth.
+This influence renders conservation all the more important, since one disrupted link can effect the whole chain.

 The entire Greater Kruger National Park has been zoned into 35 basic landscape types.
 A landscape is defined as an area with a specific geomorphology, climate, soil and vegetation pattern together with the associated fauna.